pgpbpadilla/pgpbpadilla.github.io/journal/_posts/2023-15-12-shannon-entropy.md

   - math
   - information
 categories: [journal, math]
-#permalink: /2023-05-25-xxx
+permalink: /2023-15-12-shannon-entropy
 toc: false
 ---

-Shannon's entropy is relative to the receiver.
+[Shannon's entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) is relative to the receiver.
 Two distinct receivers with different knowledge and expectations about the information source would calculate different probabilities for each message.